 I like to plan for up to 2-hours, but sessions usually wrap up in less time.
-2-hours provides time to chat, let the kids warm up to me and the camera--lets you warm up to me--and allows for small location changes--if needed.
+2-hours provides ample time for brief introductions, a little chatting along the way, the opportunity for the kiddos (and adults) to warm up to me and the camera, and allows for small location change if needed without feeling rushed.

 What To Wear:

 This is the perfect opportunity to dress up if you like.
 You have invested in this session.
-You should feel comfortable, confident and beautiful--whatever that looks like to you :) But comfort is key!
+Most importantly, you should feel comfortable, confident, and beautiful--whatever that looks like to you :)